Breads, pastas and pastries. Who doesn’t love them?—I sure do!

 Vegetables and whole fruits contain carbohydrates, but they come together with fiber, which slows the digestion and dampens the blood sugar impact.
 On the other hand, fruit juice is like drinking Coke to your short-term blood sugar and insulin response.
 And whole wheat bread, commonly seen as healthy, raises blood sugar more than a Snickers bar!

-5. Eat Good Fats: found in olive oil, nuts, fish, avocados, etc.
+5. Eat Good Fats: Such as those found in olive oil, nuts, and fish

 For decades, we heard that low fat foods are healthy and that eating fat will make you fat.
 Dr. Perlmutter says these are both myths, and the health recommendations are slowly catching up to the science.
 A recent study in the Journal of the American Medical Association found people lost slightly more weight on a healthy low carb diet than a healthy low fat diet.